tsakim/bicm/README.md

 for analyzing node similarities and obtaining statistically validated monopartite projections \[Saracco2016\].

-The BiCM belongs to a series of entropy-based null model for binary bipartite networks, see also
+The BiCM belongs to a series of entropy-based null models for binary bipartite networks, see also

 * [BiPCM](https://github.com/tsakim/bipcm) - Bipartite Partial Configuration Model